Mr-Physicist/academic-kickstart/content/author/admin/_index.md

 +++

-Daniel Lozano is a physics master's student at the University of Copenhagen.
-His interests include the holographic principle, the correspondece between String Theories and Gauge theories and Early Universe Physics.
-He co-founded the Spanish Physics Student Association with the endorsment of the Spanish Royal Society of Physics.
+Daniel Lozano is studied a master degree in quantum physics at the University of Copenhagen.
+His interests included the holographic principle, the correspondece between String Theories and Gauge theories and Early Universe Physics.
+After finalizing his master's studies, he started to apply all the skills aquired to the fields of machine learning and AI.